-Buying a house in Los Angeles?
+Buying a house in Riverside?
 Consider this common scenario.
 A couple has spent every weekend and most evenings for the past several weeks looking at homes.
 Not only are all those homes and their features beginning to run together, but the people are getting tired.
 So they finally make an offer on a home that has a few problems but seemed to be in good enough shape.
 Shortly after they move in, though, they wind up spending thousands of dollars for a new roof.
 Don’t let this be you.
-Instead, keep in mind these 4 things you should never overlook when buying a house in Los Angeles.
+Instead, keep in mind these 4 things you should never overlook when buying a house in Riverside.

 1. Roof and Foundation Problems